 Student Leadership Team

 The Student Leadership Team (StLT) champions the voice and vision of our students across the school.
 Being part of the team is a valuable experience in teamwork and leadership, as the StLT takes on responsibility and works hard to fulfil its goals.
 Acting as an interface between students and teachers, and leading the School Council, the StLT brings about the change students want to see in our school community.
-The StLT consists of the Head Girl, Deputy Heads and House Captains.
+The StLT consists of the Head Girls, Deputy Heads and House Captains.
 Each StLT agrees to its own goals and priorities for the year.
-See below for more from Head Girl Mariam Ali.

 The School Council is made up of a Form Captain and Vice-Captain from every Form in the school.
 The Council is led by the StLT and they meet on a weekly basis.
 The Form representatives attend meetings and then feedback to their Form groups.
 They focus on a range of goals and priorities including the school environment, charity fundraising and celebrating achievement.
 School Council is all about creating a space for student voices to be heard, an opportunity for their concerns, commendations and priorities to have an impact on school improvement and student development.
 It is a valued and integral part of the St Marylebone ethos and community.

 The 6th Form community is a group that focuses on 6th Form-specific priorities whilst also creating opportunities for leadership and teamwork.
 The 6th Form Committee focuses on the facilities for 6th Formers, arranging events (such as the leavers’ event), creating the yearbook and many others.
 The Committee works closely with the StLT.
 It is a great opportunity for the students to challenge themselves and make a positive difference.

 The Head Girls are the leaders of the Student Leadership Team.
 Below is a statement from our Head Girls (2021/22) on their experiences of Marylebone, why they chose to become Head Girls and what they are planning to do during their time in the StLT.